CloudLabsAI-Azure/CAF-Infra-Security/Gettingstarted-guided-05.md

 ## Objective

-**Network Management and Monitoring Revisited: Flow Logs and Traffic Analytics** Learn to configure and manage network security in Azure by setting up Network Security Groups (NSGs) to define inbound port rules, controlling virtual machine (VM) access, and ensuring only authorized traffic is allowed.
+**Network Management and Monitoring Revisited: Flow Logs and Traffic Analytics:** Learn to configure and manage network security in Azure by setting up Network Security Groups (NSGs) to define inbound port rules, controlling virtual machine (VM) access, and ensuring only authorized traffic is allowed.
 Gain hands-on experience configuring a Web Application Firewall (WAF) policy using Azure's Application Gateway to protect web applications from common threats and vulnerabilities.
 Additionally, practice enabling diagnostic settings for Azure Firewall to collect and analyze logs and metrics, enhancing network visibility.
 Explore how to use Traffic Analytics in Azure Network Watcher to monitor and optimize network traffic, detect potential security threats, and gain insights into traffic patterns to improve network performance.
 These activities will help you develop the skills necessary to manage and secure Azure network environments effectively.

 ## Prerequisites